-More information can be found in the RCN's Women's Health Pocket Cards at: www.rcn.org. uk/professional-development/publications/ pub-005855
+More information can be found in the RCN's Women's Health Pocket Cards at: rcn.org.uk/professional-development/publications/rcn-womens-health-cards-uk-pub-009289

 4: Assessment

 Language used around periods can be difficult as it is a sensitive and subjective topic.
 Whilst nurses, midwives and nursing associates should encourage girls and women to feel comfortable to use proper terms for menstruation, they must also be aware of some of the colloquial language that may be used to describe periods.